Case Study

 I led the redesign of a global learning platform to enhance performance, accessibility, and user experience, navigating an unexpected LMS shutdown to ensure continuous service — work internationally recognized and co-presented at the 2025 Open edX Conference in Paris in the talk Seemingly Seamless.

-• Role: Design Lead — UX, Accessibility, Visual Design, Front-End, and Content Strategy
+• Role: Design Lead — UX Design, Visual Design, Frontend Development, UX Writing, Accessibility, and Content Strategy

 • Year: 2024–2025

-• Impact: Ensured uninterrupted learning for 160,000 learners with a faster, more accessible platform.
-Achieved 70% faster load times and delivered a scalable design system to drive future growth.
+• Impact: Ensured uninterrupted learning for over 160,000 learners with a faster, more accessible platform.
+Achieved over 70% faster load times and delivered a scalable design system to drive future growth.

-• Outcome: Preserved Gymnasium's mission during the LMS shutdown by advocating for learners: notifying learners, safeguarding certificates, and making all course content publicly accessible.
+• Outcome: Preserved Gymnasium’s mission during the LMS shutdown by advocating for learners: notifying them of changes, safeguarding certificates, and making all course content accessible.

 • Project: thegymnasium.com